Women's Professional Basketball League: 1979–80 season

 The league made it through its first season with all eight teams in operation, though the Dayton Rockettes had been taken over by the league in February 1979 and was to be relocated to either Indianapolis or Los Angeles.
 New franchises had been awarded to Dallas, New Orleans, San Francisco and St. Louis, while applications were received for potential franchises from Baltimore, Boston, Los Angeles, Philadelphia and Washington, D.C.

 The Eastern Division included the New Jersey Gems, New Orleans Pride, New York Stars, Philadelphia Fox, St. Louis Streak and Washington Metros.
 The Midwest Division included the Chicago Hustle, Iowa Cornets, Milwaukee Does and Minnesota Fillies.
 The Western Division included the California Dreams, Dallas Diamonds, Houston Angels and San Francisco Pioneers.

+On January 30, 1980, the West defeated the East, 115–112, in the 1980 WBL All-Star Game.

 On April 9, 1980, despite Iowa's league-leading scorer Molly Bolin's 36 points, the New York Stars held on to win game four of the finals 125–114, behind 27 points by Pearl Moore and 22 by Janice Thomas.
 Stars coach Dean Meminger called the game the "culmination of a year of hard work".
 In what proved to be a harbinger of things to come, however, the Stars asked to go on a two-year hiatus not long after winning the title.